If you're wondering how to make a small bathroom look bigger, there are lots of clever design tricks you can use.

 These can sometimes be recessed into the wall so that you get the depth of storage, but visually the mirror doesn't intrude into the room, as in this space by Kitesgrove.

 This streamlined scheme shows how the mirror can echo the rest of the space, too.
 The vertical brass trim of the basin unit matches that of the mirror.
 These small yet very effective details are what pushes a scheme into a designer realm.
 The brass is then carried through into the door pulls and faucets.

-Louise Bradley expands on using mirrors to make a small bathroom look bigger and mentions the importance of incorporating them in traditional powder room ideas.
+Louise Bradley expands on using mirrors to make a small bathroom look bigger and mentions the importance of incorporating them into your powder room ideas, too.

 ‘Mirrors are essential within a bathroom.
 These should be both well-lit and well positioned to ensure they can be used effortlessly.
 Not only are they functional but a mirrored wall can also make a smaller bathroom feel much larger and more spacious.

 'Making the most of natural light when positioning a mirror is a clever way to enhance the space.
 We often incorporate a bespoke pivot mirror within the vanity, whether it be in a guest powder room or master bathroom, being able to move the mirror means it can be used throughout the day for your beauty routine.’

 ‘One of the best things you can do to give the illusion of space in a small bathroom is use the same flooring from the shower into the rest of the bathroom, and to have space under the vanity so you can see the continuation of that flooring,’ says Corine Maggio, Founder of California-based CM Natural Design.